 For more details, see ColdFusion administrator.

-Once all this information is filled click on the Add button.
-These ColdFusion nodes will be added to the untracked list of nodes.
+The ColdFusion nodes are added to the untracked list of nodes.
 You can select the ColdFusion nodes from the list by enabling the toggle button on the right.

 Once monitoring is enabled on ColdFusion nodes, a success message is displayed for each ColdFusion node.